 The Nordics have a unique relationship with nature and winter swimming is one of their cooler traditions.

 On the northernmost point of Denmark, in Skagen, the “icebreakers” host the Skagen Winter Swimming Festival every January.
 Each morning of the festival starts with a sea swim, so it’s not for the fainthearted!

-The weather can be bracing with the winter wind and cold waters of the Skagerrak and Kattegat seas meeting at this point.
+The weather can be bracing due to the winter wind and cold waters of the Skagerrak and Kattegat seas, which meet at this point.
 But for a true Viking experience, try it!
 You'll be rewarded by hot drinks and true Danish bragging rights.

 - Explore Denmark and beyond with these Scandinavian independent tours

 Are you now dreaming of a winter trip to Denmark?
-There is also so much more that you can explore that is available all year long.
+We can help.

 Our goal is to make sure you have a memorable time in Denmark!